Xilinx/finn/docs/SECURITY_RESEARCH_ANALYSIS.md

-# FINN Compiler Supply-Chain Vulnerability — Codebase Analysis & Starting Point
+# eFINN Compiler Supply-Chain Vulnerability — Codebase Analysis & Starting Point

 This document maps your research proposal to the actual FINN codebase and recommends **which approach to start with** and **exact implementation steps**.